hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 that, most proably still quite useable for lighter load (just a few tabs in firefox etc.) but not really in the tested scenario. again due to the only 2gb of ram a 32bit userland was used to keep memory usage lower.
+- update: i retested this one when i retested the odroid u3 with the mglru min_ttl_ms option, but it did not help - interestingly it seemed to use much more memory on 32bit i686 than on 32bit armv7l for some strange reason which resulted in it reaching the limits of useability earlier
 - info: v6.0.0 kernel, debian bookworm (32bit i686 userland), 2gb ram, 32gb
   emmc

-# chromebook octopus - blooglet - october 2022
+# chromebook x86 uefi - blooglet - october 2022

 - tested for about two weeks
 - it was working surprisingly well and reliable